 Myers first went to Egypt in 1882 as Aide-de-Camp to the General commanding in Cairo and soon became fascinated with Egyptian culture and art.
 His diaries, which are held in College Library give an insight into his life there.

 Myers returned to Eton as Adjutant to the Eton boys’ CCF but later enrolled again in his old regiment to fight in South Africa.
 On 30th October 1899 at the battle of Ladysmith, Myers was shot and killed by a Boer sniper.

-The main items of the Egyptian collection have since 1999 been shown in New York, Leiden, Hildesheim, Madrid, Bordeaux and Japan.
-There will be an exhibition at the Barber Institute in Birmingham in 2010/11.
+Items from the collection have been shown in New York, Leiden, Madrid, Bordeaux, and Japan and the Barber Institute in Birmingham.

 The collection also contains objects from other cultures, including Near Eastern and Classical.